cadithealth/pyramid_controllers/README.rst

   exist.
 Think of this as the ``index.html`` in an htdocs directory.

-* **@default**: if the standard component traversal strategy fails to match either a sub-controller or method to handle a request, then the framework searches for a method that has been decorated as a ``@default`` or ``@lookup`` method (``@lookup`` decorators take precedence).
+* **@default**: if the standard component traversal strategy fails to match either a sub-controller or an exposed method to handle a request, then the framework searches for a method that has been decorated as a ``@default`` or ``@lookup`` method (``@lookup`` decorators take precedence).
 The default method is expected to behave identically to an "exposed" method in that it should respond to the request.

 * **@lookup**: similar to the ``@default`` decorator, the ``@lookup`` decorator is invoked when the framework could not find another